 On the other hand, a powered speaker already has one built-in, which saves you the headache of looking for a compatible external amp, making sure the power handling is compatible for the best audio and using the right cable.

-Most home speakers are passive, which means you will need to purchase an external amplifier but you can find powered ones as well.
+Most home audio speakers are passive, which means you will need to purchase an external amp but you can find powered ones as well.
 So which one is better?
 Active speakers are the more convenient options.
 You don’t need to do any tweaking and the systems are good to go once you unpackage it.

 A passive speaker requires more research to ensure compatibility with all your other home theater devices, and will take a little bit of time to set up.
 Also, powered speakers are much heavier than the alternative because of the amp built-in.